A Better Angle on Hadron Transverse Momentum Distributions at the EIC

 We propose an observable $q_*$ sensitive to transverse momentum dependence (TMD) in $e N \to e h X$, with $q_*/E_N$ defined purely by lab-frame angles.
 In 3D measurements of confinement and hadronization this resolves the crippling issue of accurately reconstructing small transverse momentum $P_{hT}$.
 We prove factorization for $\mathrm{d} \sigma_h / \mathrm{d}q_*$ for $q_*\ll Q$ with standard TMD functions, enabling $q_*$ to substitute for $P_{hT}$.
 A double-angle reconstruction method is given which is exact to all orders in QCD for $q_*\ll Q$. $q_*$ enables an order-of-magnitude improvement in the expected experimental resolution at the EIC.

 \sectionPaper{Introduction} A deeper understanding of the emergent properties of the nucleon, such as confinement and hadronization, has been a frontier of nuclear and particle physics research since the inception of Quantum Chromodynamics (QCD) five decades ago.
 An important one-dimensional view of the nucleon is provided by the deep-inelastic scattering (DIS) process $e^-(\ell) + N(P) \to e^-(\ell') + X$, where the scattering is mediated by an off-shell photon of momentum $q = \ell - \ell'$ (with $Q^2 \equiv -q^2 > 0$).
 Confinement is probed by measurements of $x = Q^2/(2 P \cdot q)$, the momentum fraction carried by the colliding parton inside the nucleon $N$.
-A more intricate view is obtained by identifying a hadron $h$ in semi-inclusive DIS (SIDIS),
+A more intricate view is obtained by identifying a hadron $h$ in semi-inclusive DIS (SIDIS), $e^-(\ell) + N(P) \to e^-(\ell') + h(P_h) + X$.
 Here measurements of the longitudinal momentum fraction $z = (P \cdot P_h)/(P \cdot q)$ that the hadron retains when forming from the struck quark give insight into the complex dynamics of hadronization.
 Measuring the hadron's \emph{transverse} momentum $\vec{P}_{hT}$ relative to $\vec{q}$ gives access to a three-dimensional view of the confinement and hadronization processes for $N$ and $h$, together with spin correlations that probe these processes.

 The region most sensitive to these dynamics occurs for small transverse momentum, $P_{hT} \sim \lqcd \ll Q$, where $\lqcd$ is the QCD confinement scale.
 Here the cross section obeys a rigorous factorization theorem~\cite{Collins:1350496}, with the confinement and hadronization dynamics encoded in universal transverse momentum-dependent (TMD) parton distribution functions (PDFs) and fragmentation functions (FFs).
 SIDIS cross sections have been extensively studied experimentally at HERMES\cite{Airapetian:2012ki,HERMES:2019zll,HERMES:2020ifk}, COMPASS\cite{Alekseev:2008aa,Aghasyan:2017ctw,Parsamyan:2018ovx}, RHIC\cite{Aschenauer:2015eha,Adamczyk:2015gyk}, and JLab\cite{CLAS:2003qum,CLAS:2017yrm,CLAS:2021jhm} and together with the Drell-Yan process have enabled extractions of TMD PDFs and FFs (TMDs) by various groups, e.g.\ \cite{Scimemi:2019cmh,Bacchetta:2019sam,Bury:2021sue}.
 A key scientific goal of the upcoming Electron-Ion-Collider (EIC)\cite{AbdulKhalek:2021gbh} is to study SIDIS with enormous beam luminosities to determine TMD PDFs and FFs with unprecedented precision.
 Progress has also been made towards calculations of TMD PDFs from lattice QCD~\cite{Ebert:2018gzl,Shanahan:2020zxr,Shanahan:2021tst,Schlemmer:2021aij,Li:2021wvl,LPC:2022ibr}.